MacGyver and Disability Empowerment: Lessons in Resourcefulness and Resilience

 Conclusion: Lessons from MacGyver

 MacGyver’s character embodies resourcefulness, adaptive thinking, resilience, and ethical conduct—principles crucial for empowering individuals with disabilities.
 Emulating MacGyver’s example can foster an environment conducive to their thriving.
-Harris (2021) posits that adopting these principles can cultivate more inclusive and supportive communities.
+Adopting these principles can cultivate more inclusive and supportive communities.
 Promoting resourcefulness, adaptive thinking, resilience, and ethical conduct helps create an environment where everyone can prosper and flourish.

 References